warpedvoxels/java-edition/README.md

 ## 🏟️ Running locally

-If you are interesting in contributing, please make sure to read our [contribution guide][contribution-guide] and join our Discord community for further information and interaction with the developers and artists, and whoever knows what they are doing.
+If you are interesting in contributing, please make sure to read our [contributing guide][contributing-guide] and join our Discord community for further information and interaction with the developers and artists, and whoever knows what they are doing.